 - And encrypt the information you store in cookies.

 Make sure that your employees know how to securely manage your software and are familiar with its vulnerabilities.
 Besides that, create a permission level hierarchy to grant the management access to your employees based on their needs.
 By customizing the permissions, you will protect yourself from the following:

 - If your employee’s credentials are stolen, the hacker won’t be able to do anything outside of the user permissions;

 - If your employee fails your trust you’ll know what kind of data can be compromised and what to focus your resources on.

 Perform real-time security monitoring

 You can use special software to monitor your software development security in real-time by tracking the actions of your employees.
 As we’ve mentioned many times, knowing your breaches is half of the success and the security of your web application highly depends on how accurately are your employees keeping up with your security standards.

-Web security best practices can change and adapt according to your needs.
+Web security best practices can change and adapt according to your needs and according to the best cyber-security regulation statement at the same time.
 We tried briefly describing the most common of them so far.